treygriffith/sandman/README.md

 The most obvious limitation is the attack surface area - there are almost certainly ways to exploit this kind of sandboxing, so don't rely on it for anything super important.

-Most specifically, because `require` calls are not contained to the `root` directory the way that `fs` calls are, it is possible to `require` a file that is outside of your `root`, giving a potential attacker access to potentially sensitive data.
-This is mitigated by only allowing `require`s on files outside of the `root` if they are contained in a `node_modules` directory, but that's hardly bulletproof.
+Most specifically, for reasons of practicality and interop with npm, `require` and `fs` calls are not limited to `root` when the requested file is inside of a `node_modules` directory.
+This should be fine in most cases, as published modules shouldn't contain anything sensitive, but it certainly opens up a potential attack vector.

 The other limitation is one of speed and memory.
 Each Sandman instance creates a new process, and each dependency is put in a [new context](http://nodejs.org/api/vm.html).
 This is much lower overhead than OS level sandboxing, but you obviously can't have tons of these (i.e. thousands) on a single machine.